10 Fantastic Things To Do in Santiago, Chile by JetSettingFools.com

 Cementerio General

-Cemeteries may not be typical tourist destinations, but the Cementerio General, which features lush grounds, moving memorials and ornate sculptures, is also one of Santiago’s urban parks.
-There are more than 2 million people buried at the cemetery, including many famous Chilean citizens, like presidents, politicians, scientists and musicians.
+Cemeteries may not be typical tourist destinations, but the Cementerio General, is also one of Santiago’s urban parks.
+There are more than 2 million people buried at the cemetery, including many famous Chilean citizens.
 Read reviews.

 Day Trips From Santiago, Chile